 As we’ve discussed elsewhere, POPS PROPS has a different number of entrants, questions and possible points each year.
 Therefore, adding up the total points that a player has accumulated won’t give us a complete picture of a player’s average performance.
 However, if we look at how close to the mean score a player typically finishes, we can learn quite a bit about their consistency and resolve.

-The chart shows the average performance for the 50 (of 213) entrants who have played in at least five of the 10 POPS PROPS.
+The chart shows the average performance for the 48 (of 224) entrants who have played in a majority (at least six) of the 11 POPS PROPS.

-Sara S., a five-time player, typically finishes a field-best 4.31 points above the mean.
+Sara S., a six-time player, typically finishes a field-best 5.06 points above the mean.

-Meanwhile, 10-time player Kevin K., buoyed by his 22-point-above-the-mean POPS PROPS X title, is a second-place 4.24 points above the mean.
-Tony Stasiek, a 10-time player and the average-distance leader after POPS PROPS IX, suffered a rough POPS PROPS X and sits in third-place at 4.07.
+Meanwhile, 11-time player Kevin K., buoyed by his 22-point-above-the-mean POPS PROPS X title, is a second-place 3.87 points above the mean.
+With a strong POPS PROPS XI, Peter W. climbed into third at 3.68.
+Tony Stasiek, an 11-time player and the average-distance leader after POPS PROPS IX, suffered an uncharacteristically rough POPS PROPS X and XI and now sits in fourth place at 3.23.

 On the opposite side of the spectrum, nine-time player Jason S. usually finishes a field-worst 6.37 points below the mean.
 Eight-time player Pagan H. (-6.03) is the only other player within 3.05 points of Jason S.

-Of the seven players who have entered all 10 POPS PROPS, Kevin K. and Tony S. are the only two in the top 19 of our distance-from-the-mean ratings.
-The other five:
+Of the five players who have entered all 11 POPS PROPS, Kevin K. and Tony S. are the only two in the top 17 of our distance-from-the-mean ratings.
+The other three:

-Thirty of the 50 (60 percent) typically finish within 2 and -2 points of the mean.
-Thirty-one of the 50 players in the chart typically finish ahead of the mean.
-The top 20 players have entered an average of 7.5 PROPS, while the top 10 have entered an average of 7.3 PROPS.
+The top 10 have entered an average of 8.0 POPS PROPS.
+Twenty-nine of the 48 (60.4%) typically finish within 2 and -2 points of the mean.
+Twenty-eight (58.3%) of the 48 players in the chart typically finish ahead of the mean.